KurtVoigt/the_odin_project/project_google_homepage/readme.md

-This is a imitation of the google home page https://www.google.com
+This is an imitation of the google home page https://www.google.com